 If you need to file personal bankruptcy, but don’t want it to impact your business, then a Chapter 13 might be the answer for you.
 Chapter 13 will not touch your business assets.
 Moreover, it can allow you to reorganize your personal debts away from those of the business.

 You should work with a small business bankruptcy attorney if you want to file Chapter 13.
 As a small business owner, you may be able to eliminate some of the business debt that you own personally.
 Any debt that belongs to a business, including partnerships, corporations, and LLCs may not be eligible for elimination through Chapter 13.
 However, a lawyer can help you understand which debts can you managed through Chapter 13.

 How Does the Automatic Stay Work?

 One of the biggest benefits of bankruptcy is an automatic stay.
 When you file bankruptcy, the court issues an order for an automatic stay.
 This puts all debt collection on hold for a period of time.
 If you are dealing with calls, lawsuits, wage garnishment, repossession, and more, then an automatic stay can stop these efforts right away.

 There are exceptions to the automatic stay.
 If you have filed bankruptcy within the past year or multiple times, then you may not receive an automatic stay or your automatic stay may be limited.
 A small business bankruptcy attorney can evaluate your situation and help you understand how the automatic stay will impact you.

 Speak to a Small Business Bankruptcy Attorney Today

 Your small business bankruptcy attorney can help you determine which bankruptcy chapter is right for you.
 Diane Anderson specializes in business bankruptcy.
-Call the Law Offices of Diane Anderson today and set up an appointment.
+Call the Law Office of Diane Anderson today and set up an appointment.